What is Email Throttling?

 What is throttling email?

 Throttling email refers to the practice of intentionally limiting the number of emails sent over a specified period to manage sender reputation, comply with Internet Service Provider (ISP) policies, and improve email deliverability.
-It's a crucial technique for marketers to ensure their messages are more likely to reach the inbox without overwhelming recipients or triggering spam filters.
+It's a important technique for marketers to ensure their messages are more likely to reach the inbox without overwhelming recipients or triggering spam filters.

 How do I stop emails from throttling?

 To stop emails from throttling, ensure you warm up new IP addresses gradually, maintain a clean email list by removing inactive subscribers, and follow ISPs' sending guidelines.
-Implementing these strategies helps manage your sending reputation and keeps your email deliverability high, reducing the likelihood of throttling by ISPs.
+Implementing these strategies helps manage your sending reputation and keeps deliverability high, reducing the likelihood of throttling by ISPs.

 What is SMTP throttling?

-SMTP throttling is a specific form of email throttling that limits the rate at which emails are sent through the Simple Mail Transfer Protocol (SMTP).
+SMTP throttling is a specific form of that limits the rate at which emails are sent through the Simple Mail Transfer Protocol (SMTP).
 This is often done to prevent email servers from being overloaded and to comply with the sending limits imposed by email service providers, ensuring stable and reliable email delivery.

 What does send throttling mean?